plone/training/mastering-plone/events.rst

 * Apr 22, 2020 to Apr 24, 2020
 * Apr 22, 2020 7:00 PM to Apr 29, 2020 8:00 PM

-Now consider that dates are displayed different in other languages and it really gets compicated.
+Now consider that dates are displayed different in other languages and it really gets complicated.

 So it would be a good idea to reuse a component that already deals with these use-cases.
-Since we use the same behavior that the default content type Event in Plone uses the default event-view might have what we need.
+Since we use the same behavior as the default content type Event in Plone, the default event-view might have what we need.

-Add a event und use the React Developer Tools to inspect the component that displays the date.
+Add an event und use the React Developer Tools to inspect the component displaying the date.
-It is called ``When`` and is defined in ``frontend/node_modules/@plone/volto/src/components/theme/View/EventDatesInfo.jsx``.
+The component is called ``When`` and is defined in ``frontend/node_modules/@plone/volto/src/components/theme/View/EventDatesInfo.jsx``.

-We'll reuse it in :file:`frontend/src/components/Views/Talk.jsx`:

 .. code-block:: jsx